Autumn Colours.

 What Affects the Timing of Colour Change?

 A growing season that has had sufficient rain and an Autumn with sunny days and cool nights, will have a good showing of colour.
 Drought can affect colour change, as well as too many cloudy days with rain.
 Stress (yes trees get stressed too!) can effect colour change too.
-Individual trees that are changing colour way or dropping leaves way ahead of the other trees around them may be stressed by weather, disease or other environmental conditions.
+Individual trees that are changing colour early or dropping leaves ahead of other nearby trees of their species may be stressed by weather, disease or other environmental conditions.

 Flagging On An Eastern White Cedar